empoweredfutures/ef-tech-docs/contributing.md

 # Contributing

 To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/YYDqebhj/mentorship-platform) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
-If you're not a member yet, check out the [onboarding instructions](https://github.com/empoweredfutures/ef-tech-docs/blob/main/onboarding.md) for the invite links.
+If you're not a member yet, the invite links are in the [onboarding instructions](https://github.com/empoweredfutures/ef-tech-docs/blob/main/onboarding.md).

 You'll see a To-Do list.
 Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a mentor - or just hover over the card and press spacebar).
 Then move it the Doing list.